dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 To obtain a unique identifier for a canister:

-1. Open a new terminal window or tab on your computer.
+- #### Step 1:  Open a new terminal window or tab on your computer.

-2. Create a new project for the canister you plan to create by running a command similar to the following:
+- #### Step 2:  Create a new project for the canister you plan to create by running a command similar to the following:

-        `dfx new YOUR-PROJECT-NAME`
+        dfx new YOUR-PROJECT-NAME

     Note that the name you use for the project is also used as the canister name by default.

-3. Change to your new project directory.
+- #### Step 3:  Change to your new project directory.

-4. Open the `dfx.json` configuration file and set the host and port for the canister execution environment you want to use (e.g. the IC blockchain).
+- #### Step 4:  Open the `dfx.json` configuration file and set the host and port for the canister execution environment you want to use (e.g. the IC blockchain).

     If you are using a local deployment, you can skip this step.

     You can also optionally change the names of your canisters or add canister settings to the configuration file if you want to create identifiers for any additional canisters you think you will need before compiling code.

-5. Start the local canister execution environment, if necessary, by running the following command:
+- #### Step 5:  Start the local canister execution environment, if necessary, by running the following command:

         dfx start --background